Is the Samsung Frame TV Worth It? Maybe Not.

 Then the One Connect Box connects to the Frame TV with one tiny, fiber-optic cord that is referred to as an invisible connection.
 That cord is all you need to power it and connect all of your devices to the TV.
 It's pretty cool.

 What you don't get for your money is a custom frame for your TV.
-Out of the box, the frame of the TV is black plastic.
-Sure, it's thin.
-But it doesn't look like a picture frame.
+Out of the box, the frame of the TV is black plastic and it doesn't look like a picture frame.
 I didn't realize that when we first started looking into it, so I feel it's worth mentioning.
+You can buy TV bundles that include a bezel, but you are still paying for it above and beyond the price of the TV itself.

 Where do you put the One Connect Box?

-This was something we had to figure out before we decided to invest in the Frame TV.
+But this was something we had to figure out when we invested in our first Frame TV several years ago.
 The One Connect Box isn't small.
 It's 13.7″ wide x 2.6″ high x 5.4″ deep.
 If you are hanging your TV above an entertainment center or some sort of console table, then it's no big deal–you can just put the One Connect Box in the piece of furniture.
 But if you are like us and you are hanging your Frame TV above a fireplace, chances are you don't want a big, black One Connect Box sitting out.

 how to hide frame tv one connect box